sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

     ## [1] 81.625

-Therefore, the mean test score of these students is 81.125.
+Therefore, the mean test score of these students is 81.625.

 ### Median

 -   The median is the middle value in a dataset when the values are arranged in order.
--   It is less sensitive to outliers than the mean and is a good measure of central tendency for datasets that are skewed or have outliers.
+-   It is **less sensitive to outliers than the mean** and is a good measure of central tendency for datasets that are skewed or have outliers.
 -   The median divides the dataset into two equal parts, with 50% of the observations above and 50% below the median.
 -   Calculation of median also depends on if the observations are odd or